-Note: The discovery of VMs in the VMware server occurs at set intervals according to the autodiscovery frequency.
-(The default interval is every 8 hours.)
-The web UI must discover the VMs on each server before the query can select from them.
+Note: The web UI must discover the VMs on each server before the query can select from them.
 If a VMware server was recently added in the web UI, its VMs may not have been discovered.
-More information about this option is available:

-See "Change the autodiscovery frequency of VMware assets" on page 28.
+See "Change the autodiscovery frequency of VMware assets" on page 30.